mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/index.md

 When upgrading DKP, you must follow several steps that differ depending on your setup.
 The following indications specify which steps to follow if you are running a stand-alone cluster (Management cluster only) or a multi-cluster environment (Management Cluster with Attached or Managed Clusters).

-<p class="message--warning"><strong>WARNING: </strong>Upgrade your Platform and Catalog Applications before upgrading Konvoy and Kubernetes.
-Some applications of the previous release do not support Kubernetes 1.22, and upgrading Kubernetes to 1.22 is be part of the Konvoy upgrade.
+<p class="message--warning"><strong>WARNING: </strong>Upgrade your Platform and Catalog Applications before upgrading Konvoy.
+Some applications in the previous release do not support Kubernetes 1.22, and upgrading Kubernetes to 1.22 is part of the Konvoy upgrade process.
 </p>

 ## Understand the upgrade process